How to make a map with just 13 mouse clicks

 Finally, if you want highly detailed data like restaurants, hotels, police stations, churches, beaches, bus stops, and traffic signals, we recommend OpenStreetMap (OSM) data.

 OSM is like the Wikipedia of maps.
-It’s created by the largest open community of mappers in the world.
+It was created by the largest open community of mappers in the world.
 Just in New York alone, they’ve digitized close to 2 million infrastructure footprints.
 But we can promise you this: quality and completeness vary around the world.

 Let’s wrap things up